Pharrell Williams v. Bridgeport Music: Counter-claim

-In the counter-claim, Gaye's family argued that the songs were not merely stylistically similar; instead, they claim that "many of the main vocal and instrumental themes of "Blurred Lines" are rooted in "Got to Give It Up"; namely, the signature phrase, vocal hook, backup vocal hook, their variations, and the keyboard and bass lines" and "the substantial similarities are the result of many of the same deliberate creative choices made by their respective composers."
+In the counterclaim, Gaye's family argued that the songs were not merely stylistically similar; instead, they claim that "many of the main vocal and instrumental themes of "Blurred Lines" are rooted in "Got to Give It Up"; namely, the signature phrase, vocal hook, backup vocal hook, their variations, and the keyboard and bass lines and "the substantial similarities are the result of many of the same deliberate creative choices made by their respective composers."

 Motion for summary judgement

-In July 2014, the plaintiff filed for a motion of summary judgement.
+In July 2014, the plaintiff filed for a motion of summary judgment.
 However, on October 30, 2014, the court denied the motion.
 Judge John A. Kronstadt, after reviewing competing musicologist reports, found "substantial similarity [between "Blurred Lines" and "Got to Give It Up"] to present a genuine issue of material fact", and that the "signature phrases, hooks, bass lines, keyboard chords, harmonic structures and vocal melodies" in both songs were similar".

 Holding

 Trial

 The trial started in the District Court on February 10, 2015.
 Plaintiffs filed a successful motion in limine pleading that Gaye's sound recording of "Got to Give It Up" be excluded from being played during the trial.
 The motion was successful since Marvin Gaye's voice had no relevance in the case.
 The dispute was limited to the elements from sheet music.
 Judge Kronstadt stated "I don't expect Gaye's voice to be a part of the case".

 The jury was to decide whether "Blurred Lines" infringed upon the following limited elements: i) Signature Phrase ii) Hooks iii) Bass Lines iv) Harmonic Structures, and v) Keyboard Chords.
 The jury was allowed to hear a limited portion of Gaye's sound recording that substantially reflected the disputed subject-matter.
 The portion was edited to remove unprotected elements.

 On March 10, 2015, the jury unanimously found Thicke and Williams liable for copyright infringement.
-It awarded a sum of $7.4 million as damages for the infringement to Gaye's family.
+It awarded a sum of $7.3 million as damages for the infringement to Gaye's family.
 The amount was reduced by the District Court to $5.3 million, along with 50 percent royalties on future songwriter and publishing revenue of "Blurred Lines".

-On January 11, 2016, Gaye's family moved an application for approximately $3.5 million in attorney fees and costs on the grounds that the jury verdict prevailed on merits, rather than on a technical issue.
+On January 11, 2016, Gaye's family moved an application for approximately $3.5 million in attorney's fee and costs on the grounds that the jury verdict prevailed on merits, rather than on a technical issue.
 The Court denied the application and ordered further submissions on the issue of costs.